 Is it possible to add a kind of flag to tell that the grid should be computed for the first tpr and used for all the rest?

-#4 Updated by Semen Yesylevskyy 4 months ago
+#4 Updated by Semen Yesylevskyy over 1 year ago

 Here is how pulling section looks like in my mdp file.
 This is a 2D profile with 1st coordinate - position of ligand in the membrane along Z and the 2nd - distance between two ends of the ligand.